-A LIST OF NEW AND CHOICE BOOKS RECENTLY ADDED.
+A LIST OF NEW AND CHOICE BOOKS RECENTLY ADDED. 요절한

-CHARLES EDWARD MUDIE, 510, NEW OXFORD-STREET, LONDON; AND 76, CROSS-STREET, MANCHESTER.
+CHARLES EDWARD MUDIE, 510, NEW OXFORD STREET, LONDON; AND 76, CROSS-STREET, MANCHESTER.

-On the 1st of January, price One Shilling, THE PHARMACEUTICAL JOURNAL, No. 175, containing THE TRANSACTIONS OF THE PHARMACEUTICAL SOCIETY.
+On the 1st of January, price One Shilling, THE PHARMACEUTICAL JOURNAL, No. 175, containing

+THE TRANSACTIONS OF THE PHARMACEUTICAL SOCIETY.

-CONTENTS:-Criminal Poisoning-The Slow Poisoning Case at Burdon-Analysis of the Sanitary Commission-Donations to the Library and Museum-On the Adulteration of An-natto-North British Branch-Meeting-Methylated Spirit and some of its Preparations-On Commercial Acetate of Lead-The Licence for using a Still-Prize Essay-Process for Purifying Water and Preventing Incrustation in Steam-boilers, &c.-Sugar, its Pharmaceutical Use-On Wood Oil, a Substitute for Copaiba-The Reduction of Silver-The Preparation of Blue Pill and Grey Powder-Supplementary Remarks by Dr. Hassall-Poisoning by Strychina-Inge-nious Fraud-Notes on the Chemicals and Materia Medica of the Paris Exhibition, 1855, &c. &c.
+CONTENTS: -- Criminal Polsoning -- The Slow Polsoning Onse at Burdon -- Analysis of the Sanitary Commission -- Donations at Burdon-Analysis of the Sanitary Commission-Donations to the Library and Museum-On the Adulteration of An-natto-North British Branch-Meeting-Methylafed Spirit and some of its Preparations-On Commercial Acetate of Leads-The Librare for using a Still-Prize Essay-Process for Purifying Water and Preventing Incrustation in Steam-boilers, &c.-Sugar, its Pharmaceutical Use-On Wood Oil, a Substitute for Copalba-The Reduction of Silver-The Preparation of Blue Pill and Grey Powder-Supplementary Remarks by Dr. Hassall-Poisoning by Stryohina-Inge-nious Frand-Notes on the Chemicals and Materia Medica of the Paris Exhibition, 1855, &c. &c.
+VOLUME XIV may be had in hoards as well as the